 Work is called work for a reason.
 No matter how passionate you are about a certain field, you are inevitably going to run into aspects of your career that you are not fond of.
-If you are in a current position because of the money or security it provides, you may be even more impacted by the truth stated above.
+If you are in a current position because of the money or security it provides, you may be even more impacted by the truth stated above, and it can be difficult to find what motivates you at work.

 That said, the mindset and approach that we take when we approach anything in life is what dictates our overall experience.
 If I come to work feeling drained and not wanting to do anything, I am not going to get anything out of my job.
 If I find motivators in my job that remind me of why I am doing it, however, I am going to fare much better.